Royal Bank of Canada (NYSE:RY) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of Royal Bank of Canada (NYSE:RY) (TSE:RY) from a sell rating to a hold rating in a report published on Tuesday, Zacks.com reports.
+Zacks Investment Research upgraded shares of Royal Bank of Canada (NYSE:RY) (TSE:RY) from a sell rating to a hold rating in a research report released on Tuesday, Zacks.com reports.

 According to Zacks, “ROYAL BANK of Canada operate under the master brand name of RBC.
 They are Canada’s largest bank as measured by assets and market capitalization, and one of North America’s leading diversified financial services companies.
 They provide personal and commercial banking, wealth management services, insurance, corporate and investment banking, and transaction processing services on a global basis.
 They have employee approximately Seventy Thousant full- and part-time employees who serve more than 15 million personal, business, public sector and institutional clients through offices in Canada, the U.S. and 36 other countries. “

-Royal Bank of Canada (NYSE:RY) (TSE:RY) last announced its earnings results on Thursday, February 20th.
-The financial services provider reported $1.85 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.73 by $0.12.
-Royal Bank of Canada had a return on equity of 17.32% and a net margin of 19.36%.
-The business had revenue of $9.75 billion for the quarter, compared to analysts’ expectations of $9.08 billion.
-As a group, analysts forecast that Royal Bank of Canada will post 6.06 EPS for the current year.
+Royal Bank of Canada (NYSE:RY) (TSE:RY) last released its quarterly earnings data on Thursday, February 20th.
+The financial services provider reported $1.85 EPS for the quarter, beating analysts’ consensus estimates of $1.73 by $0.12.
+Royal Bank of Canada had a net margin of 19.36% and a return on equity of 17.32%.
+The company had revenue of $9.75 billion during the quarter, compared to analyst estimates of $9.08 billion.
+Sell-side analysts predict that Royal Bank of Canada will post 6.06 EPS for the current year.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, May 22nd.
-Investors of record on Thursday, April 23rd will be paid a $0.816 dividend.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, May 22nd.
+Stockholders of record on Thursday, April 23rd will be issued a $0.816 dividend.
+This represents a $3.26 dividend on an annualized basis and a dividend yield of 5.44%.
 This is a positive change from Royal Bank of Canada’s previous quarterly dividend of $0.79.
-This represents a $3.26 annualized dividend and a yield of 5.44%.
-The ex-dividend date of this dividend is Wednesday, April 22nd.
-Royal Bank of Canada’s dividend payout ratio is presently 45.89%.
+The ex-dividend date is Wednesday, April 22nd.
+Royal Bank of Canada’s payout ratio is presently 45.89%.

-Several institutional investors have recently added to or reduced their stakes in the company.
-Beutel Goodman & Co Ltd. raised its stake in shares of Royal Bank of Canada by 4.6% in the 3rd quarter.
-Beutel Goodman & Co Ltd. now owns 18,003,029 shares of the financial services provider’s stock valued at $1,460,568,000 after acquiring an additional 791,273 shares during the period.
-Norges Bank acquired a new stake in Royal Bank of Canada during the 4th quarter valued at approximately $1,139,481,000.
-1832 Asset Management L.P. raised its stake in shares of Royal Bank of Canada by 0.3% in the 4th quarter.
-1832 Asset Management L.P. now owns 13,632,406 shares of the financial services provider’s stock valued at $1,082,273,000 after purchasing an additional 34,339 shares in the last quarter.
-CIBC Asset Management Inc grew its position in shares of Royal Bank of Canada by 4.3% in the 1st quarter.
-CIBC Asset Management Inc now owns 12,677,067 shares of the financial services provider’s stock worth $782,367,000 after acquiring an additional 518,754 shares in the last quarter.
-Finally, Goldman Sachs Group Inc. increased its stake in Royal Bank of Canada by 182.6% during the fourth quarter.
-Goldman Sachs Group Inc. now owns 5,914,732 shares of the financial services provider’s stock valued at $468,446,000 after purchasing an additional 3,821,775 shares during the last quarter.
-Institutional investors own 42.75% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of the stock.
+Beutel Goodman & Co Ltd. increased its stake in shares of Royal Bank of Canada by 4.6% in the third quarter.
+Beutel Goodman & Co Ltd. now owns 18,003,029 shares of the financial services provider’s stock worth $1,460,568,000 after buying an additional 791,273 shares during the period.
+Norges Bank purchased a new position in shares of Royal Bank of Canada in the fourth quarter worth $1,139,481,000.
+1832 Asset Management L.P. increased its stake in shares of Royal Bank of Canada by 0.3% in the fourth quarter.
+1832 Asset Management L.P. now owns 13,632,406 shares of the financial services provider’s stock worth $1,082,273,000 after buying an additional 34,339 shares during the period.
+CIBC Asset Management Inc increased its stake in shares of Royal Bank of Canada by 4.3% in the first quarter.
+CIBC Asset Management Inc now owns 12,677,067 shares of the financial services provider’s stock worth $782,367,000 after buying an additional 518,754 shares during the period.
+Finally, Goldman Sachs Group Inc. increased its stake in shares of Royal Bank of Canada by 182.6% in the fourth quarter.
+Goldman Sachs Group Inc. now owns 5,914,732 shares of the financial services provider’s stock worth $468,446,000 after buying an additional 3,821,775 shares during the period.
+42.75% of the stock is currently owned by institutional investors.

 About Royal Bank of Canada